June 2026

 Capacity Expansion

-Active power reached ~170 MW against 100 MW internal target.
-Contracted power now exceeds 2 GW (was 800 MW at Q3), with target raised to 3+ GW by year-end 2026.
-Total sites expanded from 2 (2024) to 7 (2025) to 16 announced, with 9 new sites across Missouri, Alabama, Oklahoma, Minnesota, France, Israel, and the UK.
-Majority from owned data centers rather than colocation.
+Active power reached ~170 MW against a 100 MW target.
+Contracted power now exceeds 2 GW (was 800 MW), with the target raised to 3+ GW by year-end 2026.
+Total sites expanded to 16 announced, mostly owned rather than colocation.

 Hyperscaler Execution

-Microsoft first tranche delivered November 2025 on schedule, remaining capacity on track.
-Both Meta tranches delivered on time, now fully in servicing stage.
-Deferred revenue reached $1.58B ($1.3B non-current, up from $0 at year-end 2024), representing prepayments awaiting recognition as capacity deploys.
+Microsoft's first tranche delivered November 2025 on schedule; both Meta tranches delivered on time.
+Deferred revenue reached $1.58B, prepayments awaiting recognition as capacity deploys.

 Balance Sheet